Dissipative Superfluidity in a Molecular Bose-Einstein Condensate

-We first investigate the nature of the superfluidity of a dissipative BEC by using an effective field theory.
-We begin with a BEC at absolute zero at infinite past and switch on the two-body loss.
+We first investigate the nature of superfluidity of a dissipative BEC by using an effective field theory.
+We begin with a BEC at absolute zero and switch on the two-body loss at infinite past.
 We consider the path-integral representation of Eq.~(\ref{eq: Lindblad}) on the Schwinger-Keldysh contour with the action given by \citep{Sieberer_2016}